xm83/MusicObjectDetector-TF/research/object_detection/g3doc/using_your_own_dataset.md

 def create_tf_example(example):
-  # TODO: Populate the following variables from your example.
+  # TODO(user): Populate the following variables from your example.
   height = None # Image height
   width = None # Image width
   filename = None # Filename of the image.
 Empty if image is not from file